What are chemical peels?

 Preparation for chemical peels

 Preparation before a chemical peel can reduce problems and improve recovery.
-Dr Ramia recommends that you:
+We recommend that you:

 - Avoid alcohol for twenty-four hours before and after treatment.